DECLARATION OF INTERDEPENDENCE

 - Promoting the value of survey research conducted in academic settings; and,

 - Advancing the role of survey research centers across diverse university structures.

-As we take this historic step toward formalization, we wish thank our initial leaders, John Kennedy and Ronald Langley, who have brought us together informally for many years at the AAPOR meetings, under the name ‘ASRO Directors,’ to discuss our common interests and problems.
+As we take this historic step toward formalization, we wish to thank our initial leaders, John Kennedy and Ronald Langley, who have brought us together informally for many years at the AAPOR meetings, under the name ‘ASRO Directors,’ to discuss our common interests and problems.
 We thank Bob Groves and the University of Michigan Survey Research Center for hosting our first national conference at Ann Arbor in February 2007, Bob Lee and the Survey Research Center at University of California—Berkeley for hosting our present gathering, and Jim Wolf for leading our discussions at both these conferences.

 The structure of ASRA will be voluntary, democratic, and inclusive.
 ASRA is committed to working in cooperation with AAPOR (to which nearly all of us belong as individual members) to advance our common interests.